-The respondents prioritized "Heterogeneity", "Flexibility", "Compatibility", and "Security" as the most important considerations to take into account when developing applications for the Grid.
-We are surprised to see that "Single Login" is last.
-We feel that "Single Login" is one of the basic building blocks for a Grid to work well for scientists.
+When designing applications for the Grid, respondents agreed that taking into account the fact that the systems are heterogeneous is of highest importance.
+Compatibility and Flexibility were assigned next highest priority.
 In addition to the factors mentioned above, developers listed the following new factors to consider: (1) Software licensing, (2) Interoperability, (3) Resource Management, and (4) etc.